A Rough Path Perspective on Renormalization: Introduction

 Several remarks are in order.

-\begin{itemize} \item Much of this paper can be read from a rough path perspective only.
-That is, despite the looming goal to find a connection to regularity structures, we first develop the algebraic renormalization theory for rough paths in its own right; analytic considerations then take place in Section \ref{sec:RDE}.
+\begin{itemize} \item We first develop the algebraic renormalization theory for rough paths in its own right, analytic considerations then take place in Section \ref{sec:RDE}.
 The link to regularity structures and its renormalization theory is only made in Section \ref{sec:renorm}.

-\item In applications to (singular) SPDEs, {\it renormalization} is typically a must-do (with some surprising exceptions such as the motion of a random loop \cite{Hairer16}), whereas in typical SDE situations, renormalization/translation is a can-do (and hence better called {\it translation}).
-That said, in the next section we present several examples, based on finite- (and even one-) dimensional Brownian motion, which do require genuine renormalization.

-\item Our approach actually differs from the work of Hairer and coauthors \cite{Hairer14,BHZ16}, for we are taking a \textbf{primal view }which, in the case of branched rough paths, leads us to make crucial use of pre-Lie structures (a concept not present in \cite{BHZ16}).
-Only after developing the corresponding \textbf{dual view}, and further restricting our general setup, do we start to see precise correspondences to \cite{BHZ16}.
-(In Section \ref{sec:12} below we introduce primal resp. dual view in an elementary setting.)

-\item We have an explicit understanding of the renormalization group in terms of the Lie algebra associated to the Butcher group, equipped with vector space addition.
-(In particular, despite non-commutativity of the Butcher group, our renormalization group turns out to be abelian, corresponding to addition in the Lie algebra.)
+\item While pre-Lie morphisms play a crucial role in the construction of translation maps, we point out that in certain situations the fine-details of pre-Lie structures are not visible; see the final point of Theorem~\ref{thm:transRPs}, as well as Remarks~\ref{remark:algMorphs} and~\ref{remark:algMorphs2}.

+\item In Section~\ref{sec:introex} we present several examples, based on finite- (and even one-) dimensional Brownian motion, which do require genuine renormalization.
+Another interesting type of rough path renormalization, aiming at fractional Brownian (recall divergence of L\'evy area for Hurst parameter $H \le 1/4$, \cite{CQ02}) based on Fourier normal ordering, was proposed by Unterberger \cite{U13}.
+That said, his methods and aims are quite different from those considered in this paper and/or those from Hairer's regularity structures.

-\item The existence of a finite-dimensional renormalization group is much related to the stationarity of the (lifted) noise, see \cite{Hairer14} and forthcoming work \cite{ChandraHairerForth}.
-In the rough path context, this amounts to saying that a random (branched) rough path $\mathbf{X}=\mathbf{X}\left( \omega \right) $, with values in a (truncated) Butcher (hence finite-dimensional Lie) group $\GG$ , actually has independent increments with respect to the Grossmann-Larson product $\star$ (dual to the Connes-Kreimer coproduct $\Delta _{\star}$).
+\item The existence of a finite-dimensional renormalization group is much related to the stationarity of the (lifted) noise, see~\cite{Hairer14} and the recent article~\cite{ChandraHairerForth}.
+In the rough path context, this amounts to saying that a random (branched) rough path $\mathbf{X}=\mathbf{X}\left( \omega \right) $, with values in a (truncated) Butcher (hence finite-dimensional Lie) group $\GG$, actually has independent increments with respect to the Grossmann-Larson product $\star$ (dual to the Connes-Kreimer coproduct $\Delta _{\star}$).
 In other words, $\mathbf{X}$ is a (continuous) $\GG$-valued L\'{e}vy process.
-This invites a comparison with \cite{FrizShekhar14,Chevyrev15} and in Section \ref{sec:levy} we shall see how L\'{e}vy triplets behave under renormalization. \end{itemize}
+This yields a close connection to the works~\cite{FrizShekhar17,Chevyrev18} devoted to the study of L{\'e}vy rough paths; in Section~\ref{sec:levy} we shall see how L{\'e}vy triplets {(or rather tuples in the absence of jumps)} behave under renormalization. \end{itemize}